lucidrains/enformer-pytorch/README.md

 ## Todo

 - [x] script to load weights from trained tensorflow enformer model to pytorch model
-- [ ] add loss wrapper with poisson loss
+- [x] add loss wrapper with poisson loss
-- [ ] move the metrics code over to pytorch as well
+- [x] move the metrics code over to pytorch as well
-- [ ] train enformer model
+- [ ] train enformer model - in progress

 ## Citations